cyzanfar/cyzanfar.github.io/_posts/2015-4-6-Josephine-Gem.md

 		1 gem installed
 ```

-To share your gem on the [RubyGems](https://rubygems.org/) you need to [create and account](https://rubygems.org/sign_up) and set up your computer with you RubyGems account via this command:
+To share your gem on the [RubyGems](https://rubygems.org/) platform, you need to [create an account](https://rubygems.org/sign_up) and set up your computer with your RubyGems account via this command:

 ```